jerwest/AD320-GP2/README.md

 Sanford - Worked on activity page, basics completed , design and  form hadling carin over till next sprint.
 Started working on SQL in express, created activity route and its  connection in app.js.
 Created mock up HTML pages with Laila.

 Laila - created wireframes of HTML for login page and new user page.
-Used pug and javascript to render the two pages through Node Express.Created mock up HTML pages with Sanford
+Used pug and javascript to render the two pages through Node Express.Created mock up HTML pages with Sanford.

 **Light Weight FitnessTracker - Sprint #1 - Liteweight Fitness Tracker (LFT)**